On Tuesday 25 June 2019, I will be appearing at this year’s Emerging Writers’ Festival in Melbourne. Details to come!

 On Wednesday 2 October 2019, I will be running a workshop on writing personal essays and op-eds for Writers Victoria.
+It will run from 10am-4pm.
 More details coming soon!

 On 15 December 2018, I was part of a panel called ‘Write like Jane’, as part of Austen Con at the Queen Victoria Women’s Centre in Melbourne.